HappyTetrahedron/penguard/README.md

 doesn’t automatically turn off bluetooth after a while of inactivity, even when no device is paired to it.

-Penguins should be able to detect when they are “lost” and act upon it.
+As an extension, penguins should be able to detect when they are “lost” and act upon it.
 This obviously contradicts the goal to support any bluetooth device.
-We want to support both goals by adding an optional protocol through which penguins can communicate with the guardians.
+We could support both options by adding an optional protocol through which penguins can communicate with the guardians.
 When the penguin supports the protocol, it can detect and act upon being lost, otherwise not.
+We want to keep this option in mind and implement it if we have enough time.

 The major challenges will be